nealcaren/SOCI101/_sources/syllabus/technology.md

 [Sakai](https://sakai.unc.edu/x/47btQ1) is for grades, exams, and submitting your assignments.
 * The *Gradebook* has all your grades for the semester.
 * You submit your Applications in the *Assignments* section.
-* Case Studies and the Exams are both available in the Test and Exams section.
+* Case Studies and the Exams are both available in the *Test and Exams* section.
 Each week's lesson will provide the relevant links.
-If you don't have access to the course sakai site, email [Professor Caren](mailto:neal.caren@unc.edu).
+If you don't have access to the course Sakai site, email [Professor Caren](mailto:neal.caren@unc.edu).

 ## Slack
 The course [Slack space](http://soci101.slack.com) is for text discussions.